4 min read

 In a word: Yes.

-Since that first fleeting thought, I’ve come to realise that social media is ingrained in everyday life so much that it seems unnatural not to bring it into the world of employee recognition.
+Since that first fleeting thought, I’ve come to realize that social media is ingrained in everyday life so much that it seems unnatural not to bring it into the world of employee recognition.

 Here’s how I see it now:

 It helps connect your people.
 I work in my home office most of the time, so beyond my conference calls, I mainly interact with my two dogs, Java and Poppy (who cuddle by my side).
-I travel to the London office a couple times a month, and visit our other offices a few times a year, so eCards and other forms of recognition help me feel more connected to my fellow employees — I can keep tabs on company projects through the specific messages I see on eCards and it piques my curiosity when I see someone receiving so many that I often reach out myself with an extra “Congrats,” “Great Job” or “Happy Birthday” depending on what that person is doing to get so many cards!
+I travel to the office a couple times a month, so eCards and other forms of recognition help me feel more connected to my fellow employees — I can keep tabs on company projects through the specific messages I see on eCards and it piques my curiosity when I see someone receiving so many that I often reach out myself with an extra “Congrats,” “Great Job” or “Happy Birthday” depending on what that person is doing to get so many cards!